DeMarcoLab/juno/TUTORIAL.md

   <figcaption style="text-align:center">3D Beam Visualisation</figcaption>
 </figure>

+Once complete:
+- Press "File -> Save Configuration" and save the configuration file as 'tutorial_beam.yml' under the config folder.

 ## Setting up the simulation

-Now that we have our lenses and beam, we are ready to set them up in a simulation.
+Now that we have our elements and beam, we are ready to set them up in a simulation.
 - Press 'Setup Simulation'
 - Set pixel size to 0.25e-6
 - Set simulation height to 500e-6
 - Set simulation width to 500e-6
 - Press the [...] button after 'Sim beam' to load the beam configuration
-- Load the 'Tutorial_beam.yml' file you saved earlier
+- Load the 'tutorial_beam.yml' file you saved earlier
 - Set the number of stages to 2

 For stage 1:
 - Press the [...] button after 'Lens' to load the first lens configuration
-- Load the 'Tutorial_lens_1.yml' file saved earlier
+- Load the 'tutorial_lens_1.yml' file saved earlier
 - Set the output medium to 1, for air
 - Set the n_steps to 50
 - Set the step_size to 0 (the simulation defaults to n_steps)